Kettlebell Grundübungen für Einsteiger und Fortgeschrittene - cross equip

 Single Leg Deadlifts

-Choose one standing leg and grasp the kettlebell with your opposite hand.
-Now begin to bend your hips forward, bringing the kettlebell toward the floor.
-While you bend forward with the kettlebell, your other leg moves backward while bent.
-It's important that your hips remain stable and don't rotate.
-Your back also remains straight throughout the entire exercise.
-You can bend the knee of your standing leg slightly.
+Choose a standing leg and grasp the kettlebell with the opposite hand.
+Now begin to hinge at your hips, bringing the kettlebell towards the floor.
+As you bend forward with the kettlebell, your other leg moves bent backwards.
+It is important that your hips remain stable and do not rotate.
+Your back also stays straight throughout the entire movement.
+You can slightly bend the knee of your standing leg.

 Russian Twist

-You sit on the floor.
-The kettlebell is on one side of you.
-You grasp the kettlebell with both hands and focus your gaze on it.
-Now lift the kettlebell and rotate to the other side.
-Your gaze is always directed towards the kettlebell.
-Your feet and legs always remain in the same place.
-The rotation only occurs in your upper body.
+Sit on the floor.
+The kettlebell is on one side next to you.
+Grasp the kettlebell with both hands and direct your gaze towards it.
+Now lift the kettlebell and twist to the other side.
+Your gaze always follows the kettlebell.
+Your feet and legs remain in the same position.
+The rotation only occurs in the upper body.

 Who is the exercise suitable for?

-Russian twists are suitable for both beginners and advanced users.
-The exercise can be made easier or more difficult by varying the weight.
-There's also the option to customize the exercise.
+Russian Twists are suitable for both beginners and advanced athletes.
+The exercise can be simplified or made more difficult by adjusting the weight.
+Additionally, there are options to adapt the exercise.

-The rotation takes place exclusively in the upper body.
-The movement should be performed slowly and with control.
-The kettlebell touches the ground only briefly and quietly.
+The rotation occurs exclusively in the upper body.
+The movement should be performed slowly and controlled.
+The kettlebell only touches the floor briefly and softly.

 Variations

-Your feet are no longer on the ground but in the air throughout the entire exercise.
-Make sure your legs don't rotate.
+Your feet are no longer on the floor but remain in the air throughout the entire exercise.
+Make sure your legs still do not rotate with your torso.

 Stand with your feet hip-width apart and place the kettlebell between your feet.
-Keeping your back straight, grasp the handle with both hands.
-Stand up with the kettlebell in your hand and swing it back between your legs.
-Keep your back straight, keeping your legs slightly bent.
-From behind, gain momentum and bring the kettlebell forward to eye level with an explosive hip extension.
-Keep your arms as straight as possible throughout the entire exercise.
+With a straight back, grasp the kettlebell with both hands on the handle.
+Stand up with the kettlebell in your hands and swing it backwards between your legs – be careful, your back is still straight – your legs are slightly bent.
+From the back, use the momentum to bring the kettlebell forward to eye level with an explosive hip extension.
+Your arms should be as straight as possible throughout the entire movement.

 Who is the exercise suitable for?

-Kettlebell swings are suitable for both beginners and advanced users.
-The exercise can be made easier or more difficult by varying the weight.
-There's also the option to customize the exercises.
+Kettlebell swings are suitable for both beginners and advanced athletes.
+The exercise can be simplified or made more difficult by adjusting the weight.
+Additionally, there are options to adapt the exercises.

 Swing from the hips – explosive extension.
-Your back should remain as straight as possible.
-Once you've mastered the exercise, you can gain additional momentum from the top to the bottom so you can start again with greater speed.
+The back should remain as straight as possible.
+If you have the exercise down, you can add momentum from top to bottom to start again with greater speed.

 Variations